jeffslutzky/jeffslutzky.github.io/source/_posts/2015-10-21-back-to-the-future-with-cron-jobs-and-ruby-gems.markdown

 #BackToTheFutureDay</pre>

 I wanted to preschedule my tweet, so it could go out even if I'm away from my computer at the time (as long as my computer is running).
 First I tried some web apps, but I couldn't get tweets to appear at the exact time I wanted.
 So I turned to the command line.
+Here's how this works.

 <!-- more -->

 <em>(1) Using the "t" Ruby gem</em>

-The first thing I did was install <a href="https://github.com/sferik/t">a Ruby gem called t</a>, which provides command-line access to Twitter:
+The first step is to install <a href="https://github.com/sferik/t">a Ruby gem called t</a>, which provides command-line access to Twitter:

 <pre>gem install t</pre>